Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Chhath Festival in Nepal

-It is believed that when you take a dip in the river during Chhath puja all your sin will be flown away by the water.
-Since Chhath puja falls during the month of November, it is also said the rituals during Chhath puja will kill all the bacteria of your body and prepares your body for the coming winter season.
+It is believed that when you dip in the river during Chhath puja, all your sins will be taken away by the water.
+Since Chhath puja falls during November, it is also said the rituals during Chhath puja will kill all the bacteria in your body and prepare your body for the coming winter season.

 Significance of Chhath Puja

 Interestingly, Surya is the main god that is worshipped during Chhath.
 People thank lord Surya for the light and for making their lives on the earth possible.
-Particularly, they worship lord Surya during times of sunrise and sunset.
-Especially women fast the whole day and eat only after the sunset during Chhath Parva.
-Devotees also worship goddess Usha and Pratyusha along with lord sun.
-Usha is the first ray of sun, the sun rays during morning and pratyusha are the last ray of sun in the evening, during the festival.
+Mainly, they worship lord Surya during sunrise and sunset—especially women who fast the whole day and eat only after sunset during Chhath Parva.
+Devotees also worship goddesses Usha and Pratyusha along with the lord Sun.
+Usha is the first ray of the Sun, the sun rays during the morning, and Pratyusha are the last ray of the Sun in the evening, during the festival.

-Along with the religious importance Chhath puja also have scientific importance.
-It is said that when you take dips in the water while exposed to the sun our body’s bio-electricity flow is increased which overall improves the functionality of the body.
+Along with its religious importance, Chhath puja also has scientific significance.
+It is said that when you dip in the water while exposed to the Sun, your body’s bio-electricity flow increases, improving its functionality.

 Interested to Travel in Nepal?
 Make Free Inquiry !

 There are different festivals celebrated in Nepal.
 Dashain, Tihar, and Chhath puja are some of the major festivals of the Hindu religion.
-We all have been celebrating festivals with our family, friends, and neighbor by sharing our happiness with them.
-But this year due to the danger of Covid-19 widely known as coronavirus, we will be celebrating the festival differently.
-Due to the critics of this virus, we will not be able to celebrate the festival with our family and friend as before.
-But as festivals are very important parts of our life, we must celebrate the festival taking safety precautions.
+We have all celebrated festivals with our family, friends, and neighbors by sharing our happiness with them.
+But this year, we will celebrate the festival differently due to the danger of Covid-19, widely known as coronavirus.

-We have to celebrate these festivals with the same energy and excitement as last year but following necessary precautions.
-As the government has prohibited huge public gatherings and outings, this time we will celebrate Chhath puja with less crowd and in some cases virtually.
-Instead of going out for Chhath puja this time we celebrate this festival from home.
+We must celebrate these festivals with the same energy and excitement as last year but following necessary precautions.
+As the government has prohibited huge public gatherings and outings, this time, we will celebrate Chhath puja with less crowd and, in some cases, virtually.
+Instead of going out for Chhath puja, we celebrate this festival from home.
 There are different virtual ways of celebrating Chhath puja.
-Here are different ways to celebrate Chhath puja this year.
+Here are other ways to celebrate Chhath puja this year.

 Celebration Chhath Parva through Video call

 We all have been celebrating the festival with our family and friends.
-As this year due to Covid-19, there will not be a possibility to travel and celebrate this festival.
-But we surely could talk to them via video call and enjoy the rituals and enjoy with the same energy.
-As technology has made communication easier, the video call is the best virtual way to celebrate the festival and get connected to our close ones.
+This year, due to COVID-19, there will not be a possibility to travel and celebrate this festival.
+But we could talk to them via video call and enjoy the rituals with the same energy.
+As technology has made communication more accessible, video calls are the best virtual way to celebrate the festival and connect with our loved ones.

 Distributing Virtual gifts

-Chhath puja is all about worshipping Lord Surya for a longer, happier, and prosperous life on the earth.
+Chhath puja is about worshipping Lord Surya for a longer, happier, and more prosperous life on earth.
 Since the origin of this festival is unclear and indefinite, however, there are some ancient beliefs on the history of Chhath puja.
-Chhath Puja carries interesting History.
-The puja is mentioned in both the holy book of Hindus Ramayana and Mahabharata.
+Chhath Puja carries an exciting History.
+The puja is mentioned in the holy books of Hindus, Ramayana and Mahabharata.

 Chhath puja on Mahabharata

-Along with five Pandavs, Kunti also gave birth to another child before birth as she was given magical power.
+Along with five Pandavas, Kunti also gave birth to another child before birth as she was given magical power.
 That child was the son of Lord Surya.
-He used to stand in front of the Ganga River and used to offer his prayer to Lord Surya and started Chhath puja however, it is also said that Draupadi and Pandav performed the same prayer when they got there kingdom Indraprastha back from Kauravs.
-So from that period Chhath puja is celebrated.
+He used to stand in front of the Ganga River.
+He offered his prayer to Lord Surya and started Chhath puja; however, it is also said that Draupadi and Pandav performed the same prayer when they got their kingdom Indraprastha back from Kauravs.
+So, from that period, Chhath puja has been celebrated.

 Chhath puja on Ramayana

 It is also believed that Lord Ram is also associated with Chhath puja.
-After Lord Ram, Sita and Laxman return after 14 years of Banbash to Ayodhya.
-Lord Ram and Sita took a fast for a whole day and eat after sunset in the honor of Lord Surya.
-So from then, it is said that every year Chhath puja is celebrated in the honor of Lord Surya.
+After Lord Ram, Sita and Laxman returned to Ayodhya after 14 years of Banbash.
+Lord Ram and Sita fasted for a whole day and ate in Lord Surya’s honor after sunset.
+So, from then on, it has been said that Chhath puja is celebrated yearly in honor of Lord Surya.

-Chhath Parva is started from the start of Kartik month.
-There are many small rituals throughout the month but the important rituals are performed after about 4 or 5 days of Diwali.
+Chhath Parva starts at the start of Kartik month.
+There are many small rituals throughout the month, but the crucial rituals are performed after about 4 or 5 days of Diwali.

-Chhath puja is a four-day ritual that is mainly celebrated in the Mithila region of Nepal and various parts of India.
+Chhath puja is a four-day ritual mainly celebrated in the Mithila region of Nepal and various parts of India.
 Chhath Puja always falls on the fourth day after Diwali ends.
-This year puja is celebrated on November 20,
+This year, puja is celebrated on November 20,

 Friday.
-On this day the major celebration would take place in different parts of the country, People of the Kathmandu valley can see wonderfully decorated Kamalpokhari.
-There will be a huge crowd of people at this place.
+On this day, the central celebration would occur in different parts of the country; people of the Kathmandu valley can see wonderfully decorated Kamalpokhari.
+There will be a massive crowd of people at this place.
 And the decoration will look extraordinary.
 The worshipper would offer” Argha” to the Sun God during sunset.

-And distribute Prasad to all the devotees presented at the rituals.
+And distribute Prasad to all the devotees present at the rituals.
 However, the situation may be different this time due to Covid-19.
-The crowd of people would be less as compared to the previous year and also people must follow all the rules and regulations to prevent Pandemic.
+The crowd would be smaller than the previous year, and people must follow all the rules and regulations to prevent the Pandemic.

 Day 1: Naya Khay

 The first day of this festival is called Naya Khay.
-On this day devotee take a dip on the river.
-Karnali, Koshi, and Ganga are the main rivers to take a dip during this festival.
+On this day, devotees take a dip in the river.
+Karnali, Koshi, and Ganga are the main rivers where you can dip during this festival.
 But you can take a dip near your home.
-After the holy dip devotee takes the water of the river to their home. it is believed that taking that water on your home will keep bad energy away.
-After that devotee takes fast for the whole day without even drinking water and after sunset, they will have Prashad.
+After the holy dip, the devotee takes the river’s water to their home.
+Assuming that water in your home is believed to keep bad energy away.
+After that, devotees fast for the whole day without drinking water and will have Prashad after sunset.

 Day 2: Lokhanda or kharna

-The second day of Chhath puja is called lokhanda or khana. on this day devotee take bath early in the morning.
-After the bath, they worship the sun and start their fast.
-During that day they dance and sing and after the sunset, they have their meal.
-After that, they worship sunset and the moon in the evening.
-The devotee will offer kheer, rice, and banana to their family members.
+The second day of Chhath puja is called khanda or khana.
+On this day, devotees take a bath early in the morning.
+After the bath, they worship the Sun and start their fast.
+They danced, sang that day, and ate after sunset.
+After that, they worship the sunset and the moon in the evening.
+The devotees will offer kheer, rice, and bananas to their family members.
 After that, they will keep fast for another whole day.

 Day 3: Sandhya Arghya

 The third day of Chhath puja is called Sandhya Arghya.
-During this day people will continue their fasting from the last day.
+During this day, people will continue their fasting from the last day.
 They will not even have water during that day.
-The devotee will spend their entire day doing puja they will make and offer the Prashad to other people.
+The devotee will spend their entire day doing puja.
+They will make and offer the Prashad to other people.
 Thekua, coconut banana, and other seasonal fruits are very important for making Prashad.
-After that, all the devotees will get together on the bank of the river or pond and offer their prayer to the lord’s sun.
+After that, all the devotees will get together on the bank of the river or pond and offer their prayers to the lord’s Sun.

 Chhath festival